davidwarshaw/ys-em-up/development-guide.md

 - Flying, i.e. no collision with map, floor hazards, other enemies
 - Encountered only inside the dungeon
 - Low strength
-- 3 frame sprite: 1 frame idle, 2 frames wings flapping, no directions?
+- 3 frame sprite: 1 frame idle, 2 frames wings flapping, no directions

 Charger

 - Vibrates, then charges towards player periodically
 - Encountered only inside the dungeon, mostly in the deeper parts
 - High strength
-- Character sprite?
+- 3 frame sprite: 1 frame idle, 1 frame prepping charge, 1 frame charging, no directions

 Boss - Big Charger